furqanazhar/chatbot/README.md

-# 🚚 Logistics Chatbot
+# 🚚 Logistics Agent

-An intelligent logistics assistant chatbot powered by LangChain, ReAct agent, and OpenAI.
-This chatbot helps with logistics operations, procedures, schedules, and provides context-aware responses using conversation history.
+An intelligent logistics assistant agent powered by LangChain, ReAct agent, and OpenAI.
+This agent helps with logistics operations, procedures, schedules, and provides context-aware responses using conversation history.

 ## Features